Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Conclusions

 \acknowledgments{This work was partially supported by Coordenação de Aperfeiçoamento de Pessoal de Nível Superior -- Brasil (CAPES) -- Finance Code 001, the São Paulo Research Foundation (FAPESP, Grant No. 2021/08781-8), and the National Council for Scientific and Technological Development (CNPq, Grants No. 431974/2018-7, No. 316602/2021-3, and No. 309928/2018-4).
 C. X. acknowledges the support by the National Natural Science Foundation of China (Grants No. 11972298).
 L. J. was supported by the China Scholarship Council.
-The authors thank the Laboratory of Structural Characterization (LCE/DEMa/UFSCar) for the EDS and AFM measurements reported in the SM.}
+The authors thank the Laboratory of Structural Characterization (LCE/DEMa/UFSCar) for the EDS and AFM measurements.
+Research supported by LNNano -- Brazilian Nanotechnology National Laboratory (CNPEM/MCTI) during the use of the Device Manufacturing open access facility.}